 Septoplasty is an invasive procedure and you need to be in good health before you undergo it.
 The surgeon will go over your medical history and give you an exam to see if you are healthy enough for surgery.
 If you are on certain medications that increase the risk for bleeding such as Aspirin, your doctor will tell you to stop taking them.
 You might have to switch to a different medication or take a reduced dose of other types of medicine in the weeks leading up to the surgery.

 In many cases, the surgeon will take photographs of your nose before the procedure.
-Some surgeons, such as Dr. Epstein, use computer imaging to create a picture of the possible outcome from the surgery.
+Some surgeons, such as Dr. Bared, use computer imaging to create a picture of the possible outcome from the surgery.
 If you are undergoing septorhinoplasty, the images are a useful tool, as they let you know if you and the doctor are on the same page when it comes to expectations for the procedure.

 Your surgeon will also give you a list of specific things to do to prepare for the procedure.
 Number one would be to stop smoking a few weeks before surgery, if you haven’t already.
 You’ll also want to recruit a friend or relative to take you to the surgical center and bring you home afterwards.